NHS England require all Patients to have a named GP, who will have overall responsibility for the care and support that our Surgeries provide.

 You can contact the Practice to find out who your named GP is.

-DR M SIDDORN (SENIOR PARTNER)
+DR M SIDDORN (PARTNER)

 MBChB, MRCGP (Sheffield 2007)

 DR H GILLIES

 DR C TEPLICKY